AGoodnight/AGoodnight/README.md

 ### Favorite things to build during self-study

 - Command Line Tools ( Node/Python )
-- Server side API's which work in conjunction with a frontend
+- Server side API's which work in conjunction with a frontend or hardware

 ### Favorite Stuff to work with for any application